SchindlerReGIS/.github/profile/README.md

-# REGIS: Research Group for Innovation at Schindler
+# ReGIS: Research Group for Innovation at Schindler